moras-p/moras-p/README.md

-- 👋 Hi, I’m Paweł Moraś
+- 👋 Hey there, I’m Paweł Moraś
-- 👀 I’m interested in all kinds of code (and also video editing / photography / IoT)
+- 👀 I like to code, tinker, edit travel videos, shoot photos, and explore the world
-- 🌱 I’m currently learning all the missing pieces of a full stack
+- 🌱 I’m currently working at Pinio.io

 <!---
 moras-p/moras-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.